jcu-eresearch/literate-metadata/mcp2/mcp2.md

 standard allows multiple `keyword` tags, which is a more correct way to have multiple keywords.

-The `marine` keyword is (AFACT) the trigger for AODN harvesting of the record, which is probably why eAtlas don't include that particular keyword in their idiosyncratic pipe separated list.
+For eAtlas, the `marine` keyword is (AFACT) the trigger for AODN harvesting of the record, which is probably why eAtlas don't include that particular keyword in their idiosyncratic pipe separated list.

     <gmd:descriptiveKeywords>
       <gmd:MD_Keywords>